myzshen/local-cicd-demo/README.md

 src/test/java/com/mycompany/app/AppTest.java
 ```

-When job is running, you can launch Blue Ocean in Jenkins to monitor pipeline steps' status.
+When job is running, you can launch Blue Ocean in Jenkins to monitor each pipeline step's status.